FreeHK-Lunity/project-HONGSHING/README.md

 2. Click on the "Fork" button in the top right corner of the page.
 3. In the "Create a new fork" page, click on the "Create fork" button.

-### You have now successfully created a fork of the main Project-HONGSHING repository
+### Congratulations!
+You have successfully created a fork of the main Project-HONGSHING repository.

 ## Chapter 3: Using Git